tripolskypetr/pump-anomaly/README.md

 No need to parse leverage — the cumulative effect is visible in `volume`:

 - **`volZ`** — the z-score of the entry candle's volume against the baseline.
 High = the crowd synchronously entered on leverage (fuel accumulated).
 - **`squeezePressure`** — the share of volume on candles where price moves **against** the position.
 Symmetric: for long, "against" = down (a sell cascade); for short, = up (a buy cascade).
 High = the move is fed by liquidations, not honest flow → a trap.
+The **live** variant (`squeezePressureBefore`) measures it over candles strictly *before* the entry, since in live there are no candles after the signal yet.

 The reaction (`squeezePolicy`) is tuned by training via CV, or fixed in the grid:

 - **none** — a normal entry.
-- **tighten** — tighten the trailing, exit before the reversal (`p.trailingTake` is returned already tightened).
+- **tighten** — tighten the trailing, exit before the reversal (`p.trailingTake` is returned already tightened by `tightenFactor`, 0.5 by default).
-- **veto** — don't enter when squeeze pressure is high.
+- **veto** — don't enter when squeeze pressure is high (the signal never makes it into the output).
 - **invert** — enter AGAINST the post (the strategy from 1028592): a channel posted short → the cascade squeezes upward → `signals` returns a signal with `action: "invert"`, `direction: "long"` (already flipped), and the exit from the inverse cell of the tensor. `origin.invertedFrom` holds the original channel direction.
+The exit `reason` keeps the real mechanism (hard-stop/trailing-take/life-cap) of the inverted position; the fact of inversion is carried by a flag, not by overwriting the reason.
+- **ignore** — the cascade is noticed but **deliberately not acted on**: enter in the original direction anyway, realizing the real (usually bad) pnl.
+This gives the counterfactual "what if we don't react to the cascade" directly in the output, not only in offline analysis.
+Behaves like `none` for entry, but is labeled distinctly.

 The calm/anomalous threshold (`volZThreshold`) and the firing threshold (`squeezeThreshold`) are both grid axes.

 **Cascade detection window** (`cascadeWindowMinutes`) is a separate axis, NOT tied to the holding horizon `staleMinutes`.
 A squeeze is a fast event (minutes): measuring it over a 24h window is wrong — a long window smears out a sharp reversal.
-Previously the detection window was derived from `staleMinutes`, conflating two unrelated concerns (position lifetime and detector sensitivity); now they're independent.
+Previously the detection window was derived from `staleMinutes`, conflating two unrelated concerns (position lifetime and detector sensitivity); now they're independent (it falls back to `staleMinutes` only for backward compatibility when unset).

 ---